Ru

 In multilayer PCBs, copper traces are stacked on different layers, which makes circuit design more complex.
 This is critical for those space-constrained but performance-demanding devices such as computers and telecommunications equipment.

-How to Make a PCB?
+How to Make a PCB: PCB Manufacturing Process

 After designing, these designs are transformed into actual circuit boards with the help of precise manufacturing techniques.

-2.1 The PCB Design Process
+The PCB Design Process

+If you are curious about how to make a PCB, you need to understand its design first.
 From the initial conception of the circuit to the creation of a detailed layout, PCBs’ design involves multiple steps.

 Circuit Design: The first step in circuit board design is to design electronic circuits.
 Engineers use specialized software to create circuit diagrams, which show the different electronic components and the connections between them.